-Since 1993, UNIDO has been assisting the Government of Egypt, through the EEAA, to comply with its commitments as signatory party of the Montreal Protocol carrying out projects that aim to phase-out ozone-depleting substances (ODS) in industry, agriculture, and the refrigeration sector.
+Since 1993, UNIDO has been assisting the Government of Egypt, through the EEAA, to comply with its commitments as a signatory party of the Montreal Protocol in carrying out projects to phase-out ozone-depleting substances (ODS) in industry, agriculture, and the refrigeration sector.

-Egypt's frequent power cuts and fuel shortages of oil and natural gas create an urgent need for diversified energy sources and increased energy efficiency.
-In particular, air conditioning and heating systems represent a burden for the Egyptian energy sector.
-Alternative technologies are already available to replace conventional air conditioning and heating systems, and most of them are solar powered, which represents a real opportunity for Egypt given the high solar radiation the country enjoys.
+Egypt's frequent power cuts and fuel shortages urges to diversify energy sources and increase energy efficiency.
+In particular, air conditioning and heating system represent a burden for the energy sector.
+This project aims to use alternative technologies such as solar-power to replace conventional air conditioning and heating system.

 SWITCH-MED: Demonstration and networking initiative

-This project will build on a previous projected that promoted the transfer of environmental sound technology (TEST) for implementing and/or upgrading environmental management systems in the Alexandria region.
-Under this approach, companies were supported in fully integrating resource efficiency into company policy, action plans and internal procedures, thereby improving their compliance with environmental regulations.
-Due to the high interest in replicating and scaling up this program at the national and regional levels, the EU agreed to finance a new initiative in 10 countries in the Mediterranean region to assist additional companies and train national institutions, service providers, and local professionals to become TEST providers, thereby promoting green entrepreneurship and empowering them as key drivers of sustainable consumption and production practices.
+This project build on a previous project that promoted the transfer of environmental sound technology to implement and/or upgrade environmental management systems in Alexandria.
+Due to the high interest in replicating and scaling up this program at the national and regional levels, the EU agreed to finance a new initiative in 10 countries in the Mediterranean region to promote green entrepreneurship as a key driver of sustainable consumption and production practices.